-Great (good, superb or fantastic – you choose) content, will get you traffic (we will see below how), credibility and make you money (in different ways).
+Great (good, superb, or fantastic – you choose) content will get you traffic (we will see below how), build your credibility, and make you money (in different ways).

 So, what is great content?

-Great blog content is not necessarily text, it can be images, videos, infographics or even audio.
-BUT, for the purpose of achieving high rankings in Google (and other search engines), your content should be primarily text.
+Great blog content is not necessarily text, it can be images, videos, infographics, or even audio.
+But, to achieve high rankings on Google (and other search engines), your content should be primarily text.